David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 ### Multiple Stash Docker Configuration
 **Note:** This section applies to users who have multiple Stash Docker instances running, and also have Stash installed and running on the host machine.
 - FileMonitor can be configured to run on the host machine, and update all the Stash Docker instances when a file change occurs.
 To activate this option change the filemonitor_config.py file by setting the **dockers** field with the information associated with each Stash Docker instance.
-- There are three examples which are commented out in the **dockers** field, which users can easily modify to configure for thier particular Stash Docker instances.
+- There are three examples which are commented out in the **dockers** field, which users can easily modify to configure for their particular Stash Docker instances.
 - The following is the uncommented example from the **filemonitor_config.py** file.
 ```Python
     # Docker notification from host machine